zdravkov/kendo-docs/getting-started/web/notification/overview.md

 *This documentation section assumes that you are familiar with [Kendo UI templates](/kendo-ui/getting-started/framework/templates/overview)*.

 The **Notification** widget allows configuring multiple templates.
 Each template will be used together with its corresponding notification type (either build-in or custom).
+If you define a custom template for a built-in notification type, you will no longer be able to benefit from the corresponding built-in template, but you will still be able to use the shorthand show methods, as demonstrated below.

 ### Example - using templates